cambiatus/backend/.github/contributing.md

 2. Work the [setup guide](/.github/setup.md)
 3. Run the test suite `MIX_ENV=test mix test`.
 Please note we only accept pull requests with passing tests, and it's awesome to make one pass.
 Small contributions such as fixing spelling errors, where the content is small enough not be considered intellectual property, can be submitted by a contributor as a patch, without forking the repo.

-If you find a security vulnerability, do NOT open an issue.
-Inform the #devs on the discord channel.
+If you find a security vulnerability, we **urge** you to open an issue!

 Bug reports can be filed using the issue template on this projects github repository, This format enables us to respond quicker and clearly to any bug reports.